alahiff/imc/README.md

 ![Architecture](imc.png)

-IMC allows for "hierarchical cloud bursting".
-A simple example would be to burst from a single local private cloud to an external private cloud, and to burst from the external private cloud to a public cloud.
+IMC allows for hierarchical cloud bursting.
+A simple example would be to burst from a single local private cloud to an external private cloud and then to burst from the external private cloud to a public cloud.

 ![Hierarchical cloud bursting](cloudbursting.png)